-Qualifications: John has a Master of Business Administration from RMIT University and a Bachelor of Science degree from Monash University.
-He has a Graduate Diploma in Finance and Investment from the Securities Institute of Australia and is a member of the role in the establishment of Starfish Ventures and has personally overseen and managed investments across a range of technologies and industries.
-John is currently a director of Atmail Pty Ltd., Echoview Pty Ltd., Nitro Software Pty Ltd., Akatana Inc., Design Crowd Pty Ltd and Hearables 3D Pty Limited.
+Qualifications: John has a Master of Business Administration from RMIT University and a Bachelor of

+Science degree from Monash University.
+He has a Graduate Diploma in Finance and Investment from the Securities Institute of Australia and is a member of the Australian establishment of Starfish Ventures and has personally overseen and managed investments across a range of technologies and industries.
+John is currently a director of Atmail Pty Ltd., Echoview Pty Ltd., Aktana Inc., Design Crowd Pty Ltd and Hearables 3D Pty Limited.
 John is also a director at the Walter and Eliza Hall Institute of Medical Research.
 Formerly, John was General Manager (Australia) of JAFCO Investment (Asia Pacific), a Singapore based private equity manager.
-Prior to joining JAFCO, John worked in the investment banking and stockbroking industries for Schroders, Nomura Securities, KPMG and
+Prior to joining JAFCO, John worked in the investment banking and stockbroking industries for Schroders, Nomura Securities, KPMG and ANZ McCaughan.

-Australian Institute of Company Directors.
+Institute of Company Directors.

-John is a director and one of the founders of Starfish Ventures.
-He played a crucial Experience and expertise:
+Experience and expertise: John is a director and one of the founders of Starfish Ventures.
+He played a crucial role in the